Ajai-Analyst/Excel-Project-Data-Analytics/Project_2-Analysis/README.md

 - 🔢 I created a PivotTable using the Data Model I created with Power Pivot.
 - 📊 I moved the `job_title_short` to the rows area and `salary_year_avg` into the values area.
-- 🧮 Then I added new measure to calculate the median salary for United States jobs.
+- 🧮 Then I added a new measure to calculate the median salary for United States jobs.
     ```
     =CALCULATE(
         MEDIAN(data_jobs_all[salary_year_avg]),